Achyuta-Harshavardhan/Diabete_prediction/README.md

 # Diabetes prediction

 1. The objective of this project is to predict whether the patient has diabetes or not based on various features like Glucose level, Insulin, Age, BMI.
+2. Random Forest Classifier is used after doing hyperparameter tunning.
-2. The dataset is downloaded from kaggle.
+3. The dataset is downloaded from kaggle.
-3. Deployed in Heroku cloud using Flask. https://diabetes-predictionapi.herokuapp.com/
+4. Deployed in Heroku cloud using Flask. https://diabetes-predictionapi.herokuapp.com/